 Every two years, the International Journal of Forecasting awards a prize to the best paper on energy forecasting.
 The prize is generously funded by Professor Tao Hong.
-This year, we will award the prize to a paper published in the IJF during the period 2017-2018.
+This year, we will award the prize to a paper published in the IJF during the period 2019-2020.
 The prize will be US$1000 plus an engraved plaque.
-The award committee is composed of James Mitchell, Rafał Weron and Pierre Pinson.
+The award committee is composed of James Mitchell, Rob J. Hyndman and Pierre Pinson.

-You can see the relevant papers published in the period 2017-2018 on Google Scholar.
-Of course, a good paper does not always get noticed, so don’t let the citation count sway you too much in nominating what you consider to be the best IJF paper from this period.
+You can find an overview of relevant papers published in the period 2019-2020 on Google Scholar, though also mixed with some others.
+Of course, a good paper does not always get noticed right away in terms of citation impact, so do not let the citation count sway you too much in nominating what you consider to be the best IJF paper from this period.

 For information, previous recipients of the award include: